 Deck collapse due to ledger board failure

-The photo above shows a tripled wooden girder under a deck that is merely sitting on top of wooden piers and the girder is only fastened to the piers using short pieces of 2x4 and 8 screws.
+The photo above shows a tripled wooden girder under a deck that is merely sitting on top of wooden posts and the girder is only fastened to the piers using short pieces of 2x4 and 8 screws.
 This is an inadequate mechanical connection.
 There are no bolts to secure the deck’s structure together.
 Ideally, the piers should have had a pocket or notch cut in them to allow the girder to rest on the pier and allow bolts to secure everything together.
-This particular deck was relying on gravity and a handful of nails to stay in place.
+This particular deck was relying on gravity and a handful of nails/screws to stay in place.
 Settlement or erosion of the grounds around the deck or even seismic activity could also lead to a deck failure.

 It is also best if the deck surface is a step down from the doorway’s threshold to help prevent water or snow from possibly backing up into the door opening.
 Rot is not uncommon at doors leading to a deck where the door and deck surface are at the same height.
-Modifying this after the deck is built is nearly impossible without major modifications or removal of the deck.
+Modifying this after the deck is built is impossible without major modifications or removal of the deck.